lifeonlars/tgg-angular-prototype/README.md

 * Make sure to navigate to the new directory by then typing `cd tgg-angular-prototype`

 *Then type the following commands.*
-* type `npm install -g @angular/cli` in the command line
-    * this will download the angular cli

 * `git clone https://github.com/lifeonlars/tgg-angular-prototype.git .`
     * NOTE: The "." at the end specifies the current folder as the checkout folder.
     * This should download all the files from the git repository and might take a few minutes.